-As mentioned above, scanning tools provide a great way to check if the cipher suites in use become inadequate automatically.
+As mentioned above, scanning tools provide a great way to automatically check if the cipher suites in use become inadequate.

 Even the most secure system can fall prey quite easily if software updates are not applied regularly.
 These updates often come out together with announcements of security vulnerabilities (CVEs), so these security vulnerabilities will be exploited quite quickly if not done in a timely fashion.

 You may be tempted to roll out security updates to only your most critical services, but keep in mind that most breaches happen due to a fringe system that was not appropriately secured.
-Once inside your infrastructure on a fringe system, an attacker can work their way through to the more critical servers because systems often trust each other out of necessity to conduct business.
+In addition, once inside your infrastructure on a fringe system, an attacker can work their way through to the more critical servers because systems often trust each other out of necessity to conduct business.

 As you may know, applying security updates is quite hard.
-This is due to two reasons: first of all, using updates often requires downtime, and rolling back can be hard to impossible.
+This is due to two reasons: first, updates often require downtime, and rolling back can be hard to impossible.
 Second, there are usually no tests for the system’s functionality to tell you if the upgrade went through properly.

 The first problem can be alleviated by a concept called immutable infrastructure.
 This concept takes Infrastructure as Code tools, such as Terraform, Ansible, and Docker.
-Instead of upgrading a server, it directly installs a new server in an automated fashion and fails over the service to that server.
+Instead of upgrading a server, it directly installs a new server in an automated fashion and fails over the service.
 This, of course, is not always possible.